 During the Mad Men era and shortly after, Don Draper recommended investing in mass media advertising.
 That’s how they build the brands we all know today.
+Using good old TV.

-A maze of multi-formats and solutions with varying degrees of quality and measurability is available to offset this mass-reach decline.
+A maze of multi-formats and solutions with varying degrees of quality and measurability is now available to offset this mass-reach decline.
 You better equip yourself with a lot of patience, media budgets, and detective skills to navigate this complex digital labyrinth.

 In a digital world built on the promise to understand consumers better, it might seem archaic to praise the role of mass media.
-Yet here I am doing exactly that, with a twist.
+Yet here I am doing precisely that, with a twist.
 I am simply saying that mass reach opportunities are what we all should be hunting for; the only limit is the budget we are playing our game.

 But what precisely is Mass Reach?
 A higher share of voice compared to your market share?

-But why don’t I believe in SOV?
+But why I don’t believe in SOV?

-“Good old” brands are spending media money to grow their penetration, but sometimes the benefits are also collected by private labels at the point of sale.
+“Good old” brands are spending media money to grow their penetration, but sometimes, the benefits are also collected by private labels at the point of sale.
 And that’s because advertising drives category growth on top of brand growth.

 In categories where brands dictate the share game, with a +50% market share, they would have to spend enormous budgets to keep up with the brands eroding their share.